IvAlexP/projects/team_projects/hexaflake_fractal/README.md

 ### Create a new project
 1. Open **Code::Blocks**
-    * you may find it on the desktop or you can search for it in the search bar
 2. Click on **Create a new project**
 3. Double click on **Console application**
 4. Select **C++** and click on **Next**